 The first step to concussion recovery is cognitive rest.
 This is essential for the brain to heal.
 Activities that require concentration and attention such as trying to meet academic requirements, the use of electronic devices (computers, tablets, video games, texting, etc.), and exposure to loud noises may worsen symptoms and delay recovery.
 Students may need their academic workload modified while they are initially recovering from a concussion.
 Decreasing stress on the brain early on after a concussion may lessen symptoms and shorten the recovery time.
 This may involve staying home from school for a few days, followed by a lightened school schedule, gradually increasing to normal.
 Any academic modifications should be coordinated jointly between the student's medical providers and school personnel.
-After the initial 24-48 hours from the injury, under direction from their health care provider, patients can be encouraged to become gradually and progressively more active while staying below their cognitive and physical symptom-exacerbation thresholds (i.e., the physical activity should never bring on or worsen their symptoms).
-No consideration should be given to returning to full sport activity until the student is fully integrated back into the classroom setting and is symptom free.
-Occasionally a student will be diagnosed with post-concussive syndrome and have symptoms that last weeks to months.
+No consideration should be given to returning to physical activity until the student is fully integrated back into the classroom setting and is symptom free.
+Rarely, a student will be diagnosed with post-concussive syndrome and have symptoms that last weeks to months.
 In these cases, a student may be recommended to start a non-contact physical activity regimen, but this will only be done under the direct supervision of a healthcare provider.